The problem with how most PMs handle documents

 Property management documents almost always have multiple signers.
 A lease needs the tenant and the landlord (or property manager signing on behalf).
 A joint lease might have two tenants and a landlord.
 A sublease involves the original tenant, the subtenant, and the landlord.

-The signing tool needs to handle this cleanly: each signer gets their own fields, signs in the right order, and the document isn't "complete" until everyone has signed.
+The signing tool needs to handle this cleanly: each signer gets their own fields, signs in the right order, and the document isn't complete until everyone has signed.
 If your e-signature app charges per signer or limits signers per document, costs escalate quickly for PM workflows.

 What to look for in a PM signing tool